rustyeddy/rustyeddy.com/content/resume/clients/att.md

   - ONOS SDN Controller
 ---

-I was hired by DirecTV (and subsequentyly AT&T) to help lead the new Software Defined Networking (SDN) team.
+I was hired by DirecTV (and subsequently AT&T) to help lead the new Software Defined Networking (SDN) team.
 We were tasked with replacing the companies aging production Video Distribution Network with a new modernized design.
 Project goals included: